Alkizar/alkizar.github.io/_pages/about.md

 Academic Interests
 ======
 I have been studying categorical methods since my second year as an undergrad, after being introduced to homological algebra, and remain interested in studying anything with a category-theoretic flavor.
-I have also spent a good amount of time studying algebraic topology and homotopy theory; my [senior undergrad thesis](https://alkizar.github.io/project/graded_monoidal_categories) introduced a formal categorical framework for a reoccurring phenomenon in monoidal products found in stable homotopy theory.
+I have also spent a good amount of time studying algebraic topology and homotopy theory; my [senior undergrad thesis](https://alkizar.github.io/project/graded_monoidal_categories) introduced a formal categorical framework for a reoccurring phenomenon in [smash products](https://ncatlab.org/nlab/show/smash+product+of+spectra) found in stable homotopy theory.

 More recently, my studies have been focused on PL and functional programming.
 I have a general interest in formal methods, SMT, automated proofs, and formal verification.
 On the more applied side, I am passionate about compiler design (both frontend and backend), and the mathematics underlying parsing, semantic analysis, and code generation algorithms.
 I am also interested in compiler optimizations (their theory and implementation), and LLVM.
 In particular, I spend a lot of time thinking about ways to apply my theoretical background to optimization algorithms (see below).
 I have some background in security as well, and hope to spend more time studying compiler security and safety.